 An HSA, or Heath Savings Account, is a way to save money toward paying for medical expenses.
 You can contribute with pretax dollars, like you do for a 401(k), and the money goes with you from year to year and from job to job.

 We address here the major elements of an HSA account, but you don’t need to be an expert to save money.
 First, contact your employer to ensure you have a qualifying High-Deductible Health Plan (HDHP), then call us or visit a branch to open your own HSA account.

 Here are important things to know about HSAs.

 A Heath Savings Account (HSA) is a type of account that lets you set aside money on a pre-tax basis to pay for qualified medical expenses and offset the costs associated with a High-Deductible Health Plan (HDHP).
 To be eligible, you must be enrolled in an HDHP.

 An HSA is similar to a personal savings account, but the money can be used only for qualified healthcare expenses.
 It is not a substitute for health insurance; it is an optional savings source that supplements your health insurance plan.
 The cost of healthcare doesn’t change, but you can save and pay for it differently if you add an HSA.

 The money you invest goes into the account before taxes.
-By using untaxed dollars in an HSA, you can offset some of the healthcare costs with savings and earn dividends while reducing reduce your income tax burden.
+By using pretax dollars in an HSA, you can offset some of the healthcare costs with savings and earn dividends while reducing your income tax burden.

 At CAP COM, the HSA comes in the form of a dedicated Checking Account, which allows you to use a debit card to make payments.
 The HSA account requires a separate membership account with its own account number.
 You can call (800) 634-2340 or visit a branch for assistance.